twelsh37/Dash-Cascading-dropdown/README.md

 Hopoefully someone may find this useful.

-I amd just learning dash so at least i have it now.
+I am just learning dash so at least I have it now.

+This was created and tested woth Python 3.8.3